 Our market price of our common stock may be volatile, and in the past companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
-We may be the target of this type of litigation in the future.
+We may be the target of this type of litigation.
 Litigation of this type could result in substantial costs and diversion of management's attention and resources, which could adversely impact our business.
 Any adverse determination in litigation could also subject us to significant liabilities.
+For example, two complaints have been filed in federal court in the District of New Jersey on January 6, 2017 and January 20, 2017, titled Peng v.
+Agile Therapeutics, Inc., Alfred Altomari, and Elizabeth Garner, No. 17-cv-119 (D.N.J.), and Lichtenthal v.
+Agile Therapeutics, Inc., Alfred